 - Weight loss.
 Excess weight puts undue stress on your joints and spine.
 If you’re overweight, your doctor may suggest a safe weight-loss program that’s right for you.

 - Surgery.
-Surgery is only used to treat spondylolisthesis in rare cases, such as when there is severe spinal damage.
+We only use surgery to treat spondylolisthesis in rare cases, such as severe spinal damage.
 Thanks to the most up-to-date techniques used by pain management specialists, most surgical procedures are done arthroscopically, reducing risks and recovery time.

 Northern New Jersey pain management doctors are passionate about helping you feel your best.
 If you’re suffering from lower back pain or are concerned about spondylolisthesis, contact Redefine Healthcare today to schedule an appointment and get your pain management treatment underway.